YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 * Random Forest and Bagging Regression slightly outperform Neural Network and Symbolic Regression, suggesting that ensemble tree methods are particularly effective for this problem, likely due to their ability to capture non-linear feature interactions and handle diverse categorical encodings common in salary data.

 * Neural Network (Feedforward) performs competitively but slightly worse.
-This might be because it requires more data or careful tuning to generalize well, and tabular data can be less suited to deep learning unless there are strong non-linear patterns or interactions.
+It might be because it requires more data or careful tuning to generalize well, and tabular data can be less suited to deep learning unless there are strong non-linear patterns or interactions.

 * Symbolic Regression lags a bit behind on all metrics but delivers a unique advantage: interpretability.
 Its slightly higher error is the tradeoff for being able to express predictive rules as explicit mathematical formulas rather than black-box strategy.